FossifyOrg/General-Discussion/README.md

 8. Do not submit incomplete or bare-bones pull requests.
 They will likely be rejected.
 Every change should be well-researched, thoroughly tested, and production-ready.
 Small adjustments are fine, but if it is not ready for real-world usage, it is not ready for a PR.
 Avoid using PRs as a way to brainstorm or ask “what if?” questions.
 Use relevant issues or discussions for that instead.
 If you’re unsure how to design a feature, feel free to take inspiration from other popular apps.
 9. Pull requests that modify build configuration, dependencies, or SDK versions will not be accepted unless explicitly requested.

+#### Notes

+ - It is preferred that commit messages follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#specification) spec.
+This enables automation and keeps the commit history structured.
+ - Most pull requests will be **squash merged** unless the commit history includes atomic changes worth preserving.

 ---

 ## How can I suggest an edit to a file?